Thursday, December 18, 2008

 Today (Wednesday)

 1. Sign on to your groups' blog and post a comment about someone else's post from yesterday.
-Look for the place at the end of their post that says 0 comments" Click where it says comments and write what you want to say about their post.
+Look for the place at the end of their post that says " Posted by Display name at 1:03 PM 0 comments" Click where it says comments and write what you want to say about their post.

 2. Then use the links on my blog to visit the blog of another interest group.
 Post a comment there too.